Add Your Business/Event

 Why this hotel?
 Very trendy.
 Great gym.
 Good transport links.
 Free WiFi.

-This stunning luxury hotel might be located in the heart of London’s financial district, but that does not stop it from attracting the trendsetting central crowd.
+This stunning luxury hotel may be in the heart of London’s financial district, but that does not stop it from attracting the trendsetting central crowd.

 The building dates back to 1884, but inside it’s all 21st century.
-The chic guest rooms come with a complimentary soft drink minibar, tea & coffee making facilities and iPod dock.
-WiFi is available for free in the main lounge or for a fee in the room.
+Stylish guest rooms come with minibar, tea & coffee maker, iPod dock, free WiFi.

 ‘Must see’ attractions such as The Tower of London, Tower Bridge, St Paul’s, Tate Modern and Spitalfields Market are all within walking distance.